bjorneik/bear-crypto/content/posts/introduction-to-modular-arithmetic.md

 </div>

 As we can see all integers that satisfy $ x \equiv 0 \pmod{7} $ are in the red sector, all that satisfy $x \equiv 1 \pmod{7} $ are in the teal sector, and so on.
 Notice how the wheel repeates every 7 numbers - this is the cyclic nature of modular arithmetic.
 All numbers in the the sectors can be interchanged with one another, that's the beauty in modular arithmetic!
 Take a look at the wheel.
 Can you quickly answer what is $x \equiv 29 \times 33 \pmod{7}$?
 The answer is $5$ and you don't need to know how much $29 \times 33$ is!
 We know $29 \equiv 1 \pmod{7}$ and $33 \equiv 5 \pmod{7}$, we can then easily replace $29$ by $1$ and $33$ by $5$.
 Therefore $x \equiv 1 \times 5 \equiv 5 \pmod{7}$.

+An equivalence class is the set that contains all integers that are congruent to one another for a given modulo.
+The number of equivalence classes is exactly the same as the modulo.
+In the modulo 7 example we just explored above, we have 7 different sectors in the wheel, and each sector represents one equivalence class.
+For instance, the integers $0, 7, 14, 21, 28, \ldots$ are all in the same equivalence class (they're all congruent to $0 \pmod{7}$), the integers $1, 8, 15, 22, 29, \ldots$ are in another class, and so on.
+It's important to remember that even though only non-negative numbers are represented in the image above, negative numbers are also placed in sectors.
+For example, $-7, -14, -21$ all belong to the same equivalence class as $0$.
+When working with negative numbers on the wheel, we simply work counter-clockwise.

 There are several useful properties we can take from equivalence classes, but they will not be covered here.